na-na-hi/renget/archive/how2playba.md

 - Lower in-game framerate and quality
 - Switch between software and hardware decoding

-Disclaimer: I use Bluestacks 5.
-See [this for common fixes for Bluestacks](https://support.bluestacks.com/hc/en-us/articles/4413392952461-Recommended-settings-for-Blue-Archive-on-BlueStacks-5).
+Disclaimer: I used to use Bluestacks5, but now I'm using LDPlayer9.
 You can always switch emulators if nothing works.

 >I'm getting "Server failed to process request.
 Returning to title screen.", what do I do?